 Resolution Readiness: Highly lucrative challenge offering $12,256 cash prize for successful weight-loss and/or weight maintenance as gamified ‘money motivation’ paradigm continues to proffer staggering payouts, with $6 million cash paid thus far in 2021, alone, to winners who’ve collectively lost over 434,000 pounds ($55 million paid out since company’s inception)

-This season, HealthyWage’s “Holiday Stay Strong Challenge” is giving health seekers 12,256 reasons to shirk temptation and either lose or just maintain their weight and get paid for their successful efforts in kind with a substantial $12,256 jackpot—representing $1 for every HealthyWager winner since 2020 (noting the company has paid out more than $6 million to winners who have lost over 434,000 pounds collectively in 2021, alone, and a staggering $55 million to winners since its inception).
+This season, HealthyWage’s “Holiday Stay Strong Challenge” with Digital Dieting is giving health seekers 12,256 reasons to shirk temptation and either lose or just maintain their weight and get paid for their successful efforts in kind with a substantial $12,256 jackpot—representing $1 for every HealthyWager winner since 2020 (noting the company has paid out more than $6 million to winners who have lost over 434,000 pounds collectively in 2021, alone, and a staggering $55 million to winners since its inception).

 This free challenge, which runs from November 22, 2021 to December 26, 2021, is open to everyone.
 Upon completion, one randomly selected person will receive the whopping $12,256 jackpot for losing any amount of weight, or just for maintaining their weight with no more than a 2% weight gain, over the 5-week challenge period that runs through the notoriously trying holiday gluttony season.
 Participants only need to submit two verified weights: once at the start of the challenge and once at the end of the challenge.
 Participants can sign up for the challenge online at www.HealthyWage.com and then quickly and easily submit verified weight via the company’s mobile app, which is available on both iOS and Android.
 To up the odds of winning, every participant can earn additional sweepstakes entries toward the $12,256 grand prize drawing in various ways, including weighing-in weekly..